SimonCropp/Argon/docs/SerializationErrorHandling.md

 Error handling lets you catch an error and choose whether to handle it and continue with serialization or let the error bubble up and be thrown in your application.

-Error handling is defined through two methods: the `Argon.JsonSerializer.Error` event on JsonSerializer and the `Argon.Serialization.OnErrorAttribute`.
+Error handling is defined through two methods: the `Argon.JsonSerializer.Error` event on JsonSerializer and the `Argon.OnErrorAttribute`.

 ## Error Event